regular/x-multimon-kiosk/README.md

-# Work in progress

-## Dependencies

-You need to use `compiz` as your window manager (will be started by this module automatically) and the `xrandr` binary.

 # The Problem

 Building a Linux/X-based kiosk (POI/POS) system is tricky when multiple monitors are involved.
 This module is designed to be used by a NodeJS application that is started, for example, in a user's ~/.xprofile.

 ## Single output

 All connected monitors are combined to create a single output that can be rendered to by a single instance of, say, chromium in kiosk mode, or any other full screen application.
 Normally, when entering full screen mode, an application's window only covers one of the monitors.
-This is acomplished by using a feature of compiz.
+Spanning all monitors is acomplished by using a feature of compiz.

 ## Consistent ordering